 Due to the coronavirus pandemic, Congress passed the CARES Act to help people whose finances were affected.
 As part of the CARES Act, the U.S. Department of Education suspended all student loan payments, stopped collections on defaulted student loans, and set interest rates at 0%.

-The CARES Act’s student loan benefits were originally due to expire in September 2020.
-But under former President Trump, the protections were extended until January 31, 2021.
+The CARES Act’s student loan benefits were most recently set to expire September 30, 2021.
+But under President Biden, the protections were extended until January 31, 2022.